tytydraco/yessleep/out/Jake_doesnt_like_coffee_anymore_Part_1.md

 This was the first one, several weeks ago.

-*Dear Alicia*
+***Dear Alicia***

-*Forgive me for bothering you, but I can't forget you.
+***Forgive me for bothering you, but I can't forget you.
 Believe me, I've tried.
-But it just doesn't work with anyone else.*
+But it just doesn't work with anyone else.***

 Then, a couple days later, a full-blown love-letter, if that's what you want to call it:

-*Dear Alicia,*
+***Dear Alicia,***

-*Please, just come to see me once again.
+***Please, just come to see me once again.
 That's all I ask.
 I know we can't ever have a proper relationship.
 But you can still come and see me can't you?
 Back to the old building where you used to work?
 You loved that job, didn't you?
 I used to hear it in your voice, see it in your smile, when you chatted with your colleagues.
 You can't fake that.
 I can read faces and voices very well you know.
 More than you know.
-More than most people know.*
+More than most people know.***

-*And it wasn't because of me that you left, was it?
+***And it wasn't because of me that you left, was it?
 Please say it wasn't.
 I couldn't bear the thought.
 I know you made a complaint about harassment ..
 I'll never forget when you went to see the manager that one time and you were talking so loudly I could hear you through his door, even though I was sitting so far away.
 But I wasn't the one harassing you, was I?
-Love isn't harassment.*
+Love isn't harassment.***

-*Because that's what it is, on my part, anyway.
-Love.*
+***Because that's what it is, on my part, anyway.
+Love.***

-&#x200B;

 Naturally this one really set alarm bells ringing.
 And it certainly does seem to suggest some connection with my work.
-I had transferred recently, and no, it wasn't because of any email, but seemingly that transfer had upset this guy.
+I had transferred recently, and no, it wasn't because of any email, or harassment, whatever this guy had said, but seemingly that transfer had upset him.
 (Well, I'm *assuming* it's some guy.)

 Then, not long after, the third email.

-&#x200B;

-*Alicia ...*
+***Alicia ...***

-*I know you're just ignoring these messages.
+***I know you're just ignoring these messages.
 But then you're not completely blocking them either are you?
 That's right.
 You can't.
 You can't get rid of me.
-You'll never get rid of me ...
-I'm the ultimate cyber stalker!!*
+You'll never get rid of me.***

 This message I had received at home, actually, which was even worse.
 I thought I had better call the police.
 Not that they could do much, at that stage, not until a more tangible threat presented itself.
 It was more helpful to get together with colleagues and superiors at work the following morning.
 But there was a fresh email waiting for me.

-*Oh Alicia, I'm so sorry for my last message.
+***Oh Alicia, I'm so sorry for my last message.
 It probably sounded threatening to you.
 But I didn't really mean it.
 You have to believe me Alicia.
-I would never harm you.*
+I would never harm you.***

-&#x200B;

 I can tell you I didn't know what to think by this time.

 The case was beginning to intrigue everyone around me.
 For the first time I was the centre of some interest, but it was a dubious way to get into the spotlight, and I could've done without it.
 Anyway, there was one colleague in particular who took it upon himself to investigate the case.
 His name was Jake and I probably did get on with him better than anyone else there.
 And for the record, yes he was young and good-looking and yes I wouldn't've minded getting with him if there had been the least chance, but of course he was romantically employed already.
 Anyway, he kept a close track of the messages from then on.
 I think he wore a bigger frown than I did when the next one arrived.

-&#x200B;

-*I remember those sweet days, when we were so close.
+***I remember those sweet days, when we were so close.
 Day after day.
 Face-to-face.
 You would pour out your words upon me in an unending stream.
-You could make even the dullest facts sound like poetry.*
+You could make even the dullest facts sound like poetry.***

-*You are my poem, Alicia.*
+***You are my poem, Alicia.***

-*Oh, I'm so unhappy.*
+***Oh, I'm so unhappy.***

-&#x200B;

 'Shit,' Jake muttered.
 'Face-to-face?
 Facts like poetry?
 What *is* this?
 I thought it was just some creep spying on you from afar.
 Wishful thinking on his part I guess.'